 Cashmere and yak are other specialty fibers often used by weavers in Nepal which we’ve incorporated into our collection.
 For our Yak, Yak, Yak throw we’ve taken a classic chevron pattern, enlarged the scale, combined natural dark brown yak with dyed sheep wool and added a border stripe in a complementary color.
 The result is dense, extremely soft and most luxurious!

 We would love to spend more time with our weavers in Kathmandu, but our trips to their workshops are limited because we are so far away.
 Between visits, as we work back and forth by email, phone calls and FedEx deliveries to produce our collection, we remain awed by their capabilities and enjoy helping them earn a good living to sustain their families.
 They are dedicated to their craft and work hard.
 We are fascinated with their process and skill.
 It’s a mutually beneficial relationship.
-They are also proud to have their work exported to the United States and we, in turn, are proud to bring it to you!
+They're proud to have their work exported to the United States and we, in turn, are proud to bring it to you!